galbi101/server-with-benefits/README.md

 {
 	"servers": [
 		{
-			"srcDir": "enter your path here", // path to your local server source directory "port": 80, // the server listen port (default 80) "proxy": { // (OPTIONAL) A proxy to a remote server for some path patterns "host": "host name",
+			"srcDir": "enter/your/path/here", // path to your local server source directory "port": 80, // the server listen port (default 80) "proxy": { // (OPTIONAL) A proxy to a remote server for some path patterns "host": "host name",